 It is the study of the properties and behavior of nuclei and particles.

-It is the study of production, properties of the ionic state of matter.
+It is the study of the production, properties of the ionic state of matter.

 It is the study of the internal structure of the earth.

 The branch of physics that deals with newton’s laws of motion, the law of gravitation, Maxwell’s kinetic theory, and thermodynamics.

 Classical physics is mostly related to energy and matter which are considered as different entities.
 The main branches of classical physics are Acoustics, optics, classical mechanics, and electromagnetic.

 Major subtopics of classical physics